Introduction to WordPress plugins

 WordPress plugins are great.
-They allow website owners to add features, style and functionality to their sites.
+They allow website owners to add features, style, and functionality to their sites.
 You generally only need to click to install, and maybe check a few configuration options and you’re up and running.

 Developers write plugins to conform to pretty strict coding standards, and they need to be as ‘future-proof’ as possible.
 WordPress itself evolves over time.
 Underlying software programs such as php (the programming language on which WordPress is built) also change.
-All of this, as well as bug fixes means that plugin authors need to keep improving their software.
+All of this, as well as bug fixes, means that plugin authors need to keep improving their software.

-Free Plugins Good?
+Are Free Plugins Good?

 We all like free stuff – right?
 But think about it – how reliable is a plugin likely to be over the long term if the developer isn’t getting adequate recompense to keep it maintained?
 There are some really dedicated free plugin developers out there.
-However, it’s more likely you’re getting a robust solution, that’s up-to-date, and well supported if the developer is a proper business.
+However, it’s more likely you’re getting a robust solution, that’s up-to-date and well-supported if the developer is a proper business.

 - Support – You are far more likely to get a prompt reply to a support request if you are using a premium plugin.
 You may not think you need support very often, but when you do it will be reassuring to know it’s there.

 - Security – Plugins are generally safe, but vulnerabilities do surface quite often.
 Premium plugins might be a little less likely to fall foul of a security risk.
 Plugin developers generally patch their premium plugins quickly.
-Earlier in 2016 a security vulnerability was identified in one of the 2 most used WordPress caching plugins.
+Earlier in 2016, a security vulnerability was identified in one of the 2 most used WordPress caching plugins.
 This plugin (which I’ll not name) has over a million installations.
 The developers took weeks to issue an update to the plugin, leaving potentially millions of sites exposed.
 Would a premium plugin have taken so long to be updated?

-Here are a few Premium WordPress Plugins that I like
+Here are a few Premium WordPress Plugins that I like:

-- Mailpoet – this is popular free newsletter plugin, that allows you to build lists and send mailshots directly from your website, rather than using an external service such as Aweber or Mailchimp.
+- Mailpoet – this is a popular free newsletter plugin, that allows you to build lists and send mailshots directly from your website, rather than using an external service such as Aweber or Mailchimp.
 The premium version has some great additional features.

 - Imagify – simple to set up, this image optimisation service works automatically within your WordPress site to optimise all images as they are uploaded AND can bulk optimise existing images.